filswan/multi-chain-storage/README.md

 1. Users upload a file they want to backup to filecoin network
 2. User pay currencies we support to send tokens to our payment contract address, see [Configuration](#Configuration)
-3. MCP keeps the transaction info to our system
+3. MCP writes the transaction info to our system
 4. MCP scan those source files uploaded and paid but not yet created to car files, and then do the following steps:
    1. compute the max price for each source file, based on the source file size, token paid, and exchange rate betwee USDC and wFil
    2. if the scanned source file size sum is more than 1GB or the earliest source file to be merged to car file is more 1 day ago, then MCP will do the following steps by calling Swan Client Api, see [Swan Client](https://github.com/filswan/go-swan-client)